 No Products in the Cart

-Springtime is the season of allergies for many people.
+Did you know that seasonal allergies occur in both spring and fall for many people?
 In fact, more than 50 million Americans suffer from them each year.
 But allergies don't just affect humans, they also affect our dogs.
 According to vets, seasonal allergies are a major issue for pets.
 Although there are a wide variety of allergens for dogs, the most common ones are grass, pollen, trees and environmental pollutants.
 Know if your dog is suffering from seasonal allergies with these signs and symptoms:

 Itching is one of the most common symptoms of seasonal allergies for pets.
 Dogs typically scratch or bite themselves to relieve itchiness.
 This can also lead to the next symptom.